jhonyavella90/django-rest-framework/docs/api-guide/generic-views.md

 The following classes are the concrete generic views.
 If you're using generic views this is normally the level you'll be working at unless you need heavily customized behavior.

-The view classes can be imported from `rest_framework.generics`.
+The view classes can be imported from `rest_framework_tm.generics`.

 ## CreateAPIView